Report to the Dance Floor.

 5. LOCATE THE BAR INSIDE THE ROOM.
 After dinner, the dance area is the focal point for your party.
 Guests leaving the room for drinks can’t hear the music and won’t be able to dance if their requested songs are played.
 Placing the bar in the room keeps guests within listening range and able to respond to their favorite songs on the dance floor.

 6. PLAY REQUESTS.
 People like to hear familiar music and dance to their favorite songs.
 The more your DJ honors song requests, the more likely your dance floor will be filled.
 Ask him to leave plenty of room in his music schedule for their requests.

 7.KEEP “DO NOT PLAY” LISTS TO A MINIMUM.
 You may have a lengthy list of songs you don’t want to hear, but those may be the tunes people are waiting to dance to.
 Allow your DJ to play the songs that will bring people to their feet, and you and your guests will enjoy a livelier party.

-- Limit your “must play” list.
-Include most of your requests on a “try to play” list.
+8.LIMIT YOUR “MUST-PLAY” LIST.
+Include most of your requests on a ‘try to play’ list.
 It’s thrilling to hear lots of your favorite songs at your party, but playing too many takes time away from familiar and requested songs that others are anticipating.
-A great DJ can sense the crowd’s mood and decide when a song on your “try to play” list will match the mood.
+Your DJ can sense the crowd’s mood and decide when a song on your ‘try to play’ list will match the feeling.
 Generously share your music time with your guests, and watch them respond in kind on your dance floor.

-- Hire a Great DJ, and then trust him.
+10. HIRE A GREAT DJ, AND THEN TRUST HIM.
 Each party has its own personality.
 Some guests may pack the dance floor right away; others may need a little more time to warm up.
 An experienced wedding DJ has played to every type of audience and knows what works.
-Give him time to perform his music magic, and you are sure to be happy with the results.
+Give him time to perform his music magic, and you are sure to be enchanted by the results.